Assistant to Church Services Support Team

 “Having served in BCM/D responsibilities in the past and seeing the good work the staff does, I’m excited to be a part of that and to be able to further that ministry full-time,” Dooley said.
 “I’m really looking forward to getting to know the pastors and their churches and helping them meet their needs.”

 He is a graduate of Southeastern Baptist Theological Seminary, earning a Master of Divinity.
-He and his wife Karen have four children: Hannah (27), Alex (25), Matthew (23), and Rachel (20).
+He and his wife Karen have four adult children and one grandchild.

 Sr. Staff Accountant